allolib-s22/notes-mdeirossi/README.md

 # Notes from Max Dei Rossi

 Instructions:
-* Add the files to your src directory
+* Add the files from this repo's src directory to your src directory
-* Run `python3 parse-musicxml.py [filename.musicxml]` with a musicxml file in the src directory
+* From the src directory, run `python3 parse-musicxml.py [filename.musicxml]` with a musicxml file (ignore this step to use the demo)
-* Run the main program
+* Run the main program (with `./run.sh main.cpp`)

 Issues: